Product Lifecycle Policy

 |Unify||Unify is the Atos brand for communication and collaboration solutions.
 Unify, is an Atos SE company.|

 |Update||Is software with the focus on bug fixing and if necessary minor functionality supplements.
 Typically, new Minor, Fix and Hotfix Releases of a Unify product are considered as an update.|

 |Upgrade||It is a new version / functional expansion, which may also include bug fixes.
 Typically, new Major Releases of a Unify product are considered as an upgrade.|

 OpenScape Business – Specific Terms and Conditions

-OpenScape Business will be shipped with 3 years of included software support (provided as a co-delivery by Unify / Atos CCS and its partners).
-With further software support renewals, lifetime can be enhanced to further years.
+OpenScape Business will be shipped with 3 or 5 years of included software support (provided as a co-delivery by Unify / Atos CCS and its partners).
+With further software support renewals, lifetime can be enhanced to 8 years in total.
 During the valid OpenScape Business software support period customers can benefit from latest software upgrades/updates, new features and security updates.
 Systems not being under software support will continue running on the software version installed before running out of software support.

 Software Version Numbering Scheme – Types of Releases

 A major release contains significant new functionality in addition to change requests, software improvements and/or security updates.

 Major releases are included for those OpenScape Business Systems under valid software support (installation is chargeable depending on the contract with Unify / Unify Partner).